Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 - Professional networks in domestic violence advocacy and community organizing

-- Media relationships - I had been featured in Essence, Glamour, and other publications
+- Media relationships, including features in Essence, Glamour, and other publications

 - Deep community connections from years of service